hungnguyen3/Distributed-Key-Value-Store/README.md

 TODO: on bootstrapping, each node sends requests to all nodes and initialize a local List of isAlive nodes

 ### Forwarding:
-The current implementation of hash ring can:
+The current implementation of hash ring can
-- hash the key (hash(key) = hashedValue)
+- Hash the key (hash(key) = hashedValue)
 - Use this hashedValue to find the node (node contains host and route)

 TODO: forward the message to the right node, aka making the request.
 Handle logic to update isAlive list, forward to the next available node, etc.